North Springs MARTA Corridor Study

 The North Springs MARTA Corridor Study is a strategic project to make the station a more walkable destination by improving multimodal safety and comfort on Peachtree Dunwoody Road; identifying a preferred route to extend the PATH 400 trail north to the station area; enhancing walking and biking access to the station; finding opportunities for placemaking at the station; and creating a concept for transit-oriented development on the North Springs MARTA Station property.

-This project is being led by the City of Sandy Springs, with funding and support from the Atlanta Regional Commission through its Livable Centers Initiative program.
-MARTA and the Perimeter Community Improvement Districts (PCID) are key partners in this study.
+This project was led by the City of Sandy Springs, with funding and support from the Atlanta Regional Commission through its Livable Centers Initiative program.
+MARTA and the Perimeter Community Improvement Districts (PCID) were key partners in this study.

 The study area for this project includes: